The Importance of a Wealth Advisor

-In this article: The importance of a Financial Advisor goes beyond helping you manage your finances and maximize your earnings.
+The importance of a wealth advisor goes beyond helping you manage your money and maximize your earnings.
 It’s also about trust and expertise.

-As part of our In-Depth Financial Advisor Series, we’ve outlined the different ways in which financial advisors make money and looked into the differences between a broker and an independent advisor.
-In this post, we dive into the importance of a financial advisor.
+As part of our in-depth Wealth Advisor Series, we’ve outlined the different ways in which advisors make money and looked into the differences between a broker and an independent advisor.
+In this post, we dive into the importance of a wealth advisor.

 These low-cost passive ETF vehicles have paved the way for robo-advisors over the last decade.
-I will write a full piece on robo-advisors soon, but in short, robo-advisors are really robo-allocators that invest your savings into a well-diversified global portfolio, which automatically rebalances and reduces risk as you get older.
-Because they don’t offer any human services and their solution is “cookie cutter,” they can charge a very low fee compared to a human advisor.
+Robo-advisors are really robo-allocators that invest your savings into a well-diversified global portfolio, which automatically rebalances and reduces risk as you get older.
+Because they do not offer any human services and their solution is “cookie-cutter,” they can charge a very low fee compared to a human advisor.

 The combination of low-cost investment vehicles, like ETFs, and the automation of asset allocation and rebalancing of portfolios, has commoditized a large portion of the portfolio management aspect of the job.
 This means that it should be a given, all decent advisors should be able to manage your portfolio.
-A great fee-only financial advisor is unlikely to talk about these tasks as THE value-added.
+A great fee-based wealth advisor is unlikely to talk about these tasks as THE value-added.

-Vanguard has written this white paper that argues that good advisors generate an additional 3% annual return* when compared to clients who invest alone, with the largest contributor being “behavioral coaching.”
+Vanguard wrote a white paper that argues that good advisors generate an additional 3% annual return when compared to clients who invest alone, with the largest contributor being “behavioral coaching.”
 Great advisors protect you from yourself.

-A great advisor, like a great fitness coach, helps their client to honor their commitments.
+A great advisor, like a great personal trainer, helps client honor their commitments.
 They keep you focused on your highest priority goals.
-This means regularly reviewing progress as well as providing helpful tools to make it easier for you to achieve these goals.
+Regularly reviewing progress and providing helpful tools to make it easier for you to achieve your life-long wealth goals.
 They may call you out on excessive spending or poor decision-making.
 It may not be pretty, but a great advisor keeps you in check.

 Great advisors will not dance around how they earn their keep or what areas of their job are easily automated.
-Since they are not hiding anything, a great advisor will walk you through how they earn their fees and what products (if any) from which they might be compensated.
-A great fee-only advisor is an open book.
+Since they are not hiding anything, a great advisor will walk you through how they earn their fees.
+A great interest-aligned advisor is an open book.

-It may sound funny, but a fair number of advisors we interview act as if they are doing their clients a favor by managing their wealth.
+It may sound funny, but a fair number of advisors we interview during our vetting process, act as if they are doing their clients a favor by managing their wealth.
 A great advisor uses a client-centric approach by focusing on solving problems (whatever they might be) for the client, rather than lecturing them on what they are doing wrong.

-What is the Importance of a Financial Advisor?
+What is the Importance of a Wealth Advisor?